 - In Masamune Shirow's works, the small arms manufacturer Seburo and their productions appear frequently, alongside real guns.

 - The Dominators from Psycho-Pass.
 Accept no substitutes.
 The second season and the movie introduce the Assault Dominator, which can shoot through walls.
+The First Inspector movie introduces the Dominator SG model, which can lock onto and hit multiple targets at once.

 - Blitz Talker's revolver from Re:CREATORS, which uses the rare 6 o' clock barrel position that was invented by the Mateba Auto-Revolver and is currently in used by the Chiappa Rhino.